mrspeaker/pickpocket/README.md

     * Resize (up or down)
     * flip x, y, x + y
     * Create sprite sheet from single cell (flipped version)
+    * Choose a tile from a tilemap
   * preview img on select
     * x1, x2, x4 picture-in-picture
     * change background-color
   * preview from string
-    * if you select path in current tabs, then open PP - shows preview of img
+    * if you select path in current tabs, then open PP
-    * option to copy, copy-with-resize, dsp.
+  * option to copy, copy-with-resize, copy-with-dsp.
+  * Select/import multiple
   * "discovery" tools
     * favourites
     * search (by what? metadata?)
+      * categories/tags
       * similar images